A material that keeps its cool when hot

 are already commercially available.
 Although it reacts just like these in air with oxygen at 1,500 degrees Celsius, it forms a double layer that protects it from the aggressive oxygen.
 “The commercial SiC fiber, in contrast, simply corrodes through,” says Jansen.

 Material for coated turbine blades

 The scientists have proven that the ceramic fiber satisfies the demands of turbine construction.
 It not only withstands higher temperatures than any metallic material, but it remains mechanically stable in the process.
 “Compared with other materials, its strength is only average,” says Jansen.
 “But it almost maintains it even at just over 1,400 degrees Celsius, and is therefore better than all other known materials under these conditions.”
 A turbine blade made from a ceramic composite with this fiber would weigh only one-third of one of today’s blades made of high-alloy steel.
 The centrifugal forces would thus be correspondingly lower.
 Moreover, lighter aircraft engines would save kerosene.

 However, it is not possible to simply “weave” a turbine blade from the fiber.
 The scientists in Stuttgart and their cooperation partners have thus developed a composite: a ceramic made from silicon carbide through which parallel SiBNC ceramic fibers are drawn to provide reinforcement.
 The most promising approach by far is in the use of ceramic fiber reinforced ceramics to overcome the most critical weakness of this class of materials – their brittleness.
 In principle, the fibers can be processed like carbon fibers to create composites.
 The company SGL Carbon in Wiesbaden specializes in just this, and the Fraunhofer researchers have brought them onboard.
-SGL Carbon plans to produce the fibers on an industrial scale for
+SGL Carbon plans to produce the fibers on an industrial scale for major customers.

 A different recipe for larger components